cloudflare/cfrpki/README.md

 OctoRPKI requires bootstrap file in order to fetch the RPKI data.
-The Trust Anchor Location (TAL) indicates endpoints (rsync/https) hosted by Internet Resources holders (IP addresses and ASN), the RIRs .
+The Trust Anchor Location (TAL) indicates endpoints (rsync/https) hosted by Internet Resources holders (IP addresses and ASN), the RIRs.
 By default, _Afrinic, APNIC, LACNIC and RIPE_ TALs are [shipped with this software](https://github.com/cloudflare/cfrpki/tree/master/cmd/octorpki/tals). _ARIN_ requires users to agree to a [Relying Party Agreement (RPA)](https://www.arin.net/resources/manage/rpki/tal/)